Virtual University of Bavaria (vhb)

 As a lecturer, you will find support from vhb not only in developing and implementing online courses across universities, but also in integrating existing digital courses into your teaching.
 In a repository, you will find online learning units of 45 minutes each for blended learning, which can be flexibly integrated into classroom teaching.
 You can also contribute to the repository yourself and set up blended learning units.
 Further information can be found at www.vhb.org/lehrende.

-Online offers of the vhb in the winter semester 2024/2025
+Online offers of the vhb in the summer semester 2025

 1. CLASSIC vhb